2. MemoToken Utility & Economic Model

 • Informs market participants of the ratio of utility-driven activity to speculative activity

-• Governs discretionary dual-wallet operations: Reserve Wallet sells into speculation (MSI < 1, price stable/rising); Treasury buys and burns during utility-driven growth (MSI > 1)
+• Governs dual-wallet operations: Reserve Wallet sells into speculation (MSI < 1, price stable or rising, based on 24h price comparison, up to 0.25% of pool per day); Treasury buys and burns during utility-driven growth (MSI > 1, up to 0.25% of pool per day)

 3. Circuit Breaker